pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ## mathml future scenarios

 MathML is the zombie of web standards.
-Each decade brought 1 additional, differently broken implementations (Firefox, Safari, Chrome) and there's now a cut down spec; the mathml fanatics have silently removed existing features from browsers for whatever idiotic reasons (probably to argue they have 2 implemementations of the cut down spec).
-XML people can have fun with getting their garbage on the web in this scenario.
-Bugs are aplenty (I find a new one every time something forces me to look at native MathML), some are ridiculously bad (e.g., wiping out HTML parents), most go years without even bugs being filed (remember when Safari didn't draw mfrac lines reliably for over a year?
-No, you don't because nobody ever filed a bug).
+Each decade brought 1 additional, differently broken implementation (first Firefox, then Safari, soon Chrome).
+There's now a cut down spec that will break a lot of content.
+The mathml fanatics have silently existing features from browsers (I'm guessing to be able to argue that they have 2 implemementations of the new cut down "spec"); what an extremely unusual thing in browsers that just goes to show how few people use MathML.
+XML people will have "fun" with getting their garbage to work on the web in this scenario.
+Bugs in those three disjoint implementations are, of course, aplenty; I find a new one every time something forces me to look at native MathML implementations, some are ridiculously bad (wiping out HTML content is one of my favorites) and most bugs go for years without bugs even being filed (remember when Safari didn't draw fraction lines reliably for over a year?
+No, you don't because you don't use it and nobody even filed a bug).

 For the web, the best case scenario is: nobody cares and nobody uses it.
-It will become font/center/marquee or whatever.
+It will become the new font/center/marquee or whatever.

-Even if the mathml fanatics were interested in moving the layout facilities into CSS, we'll get, at best, something like CSS tables.
-CSS tables were never able to suitably replace HTML table layout, they were super buggy for the longest time (and are still buggy despite years of improvements).
-But  most of all: people realized they acutally needed something completely different (i.e., CSS grid).
+Even if the mathml fanboys were interested in moving the layout facilities into CSS, we'll get, at best, something like CSS tables.
+If you don't know the "joy" of working with CSS tables: to this day they are not able to suitably realize HTML table layout, they were super buggy for the longest time and are still buggy in many edge cases (despite years of active improvements).
+But  most of all: people realized they actually needed something completely different, i.e., CSS grid.

 Accessibility wise, the shoddy implementations in JAWS and VoiceOver will continue to barely help English speaking blind users.
-Everyone else will continue to find themselves shit out of luck.
+Soiffer will try to push his weird MathPlayer clone into every AT so that he can continue to claim patently false things.
+No "intent" in the world will make print equation layout accessible in the sense of the web.
+Nemeth users might eventually get what they want - the rest?
+Not so much.

+In other words, users will continue to find themselves out of luck.
+But hey, "it's a standard".
+They made you beg for it, then they begged you for money to pay instead of Apple and Google; now you have something you don't want, something that doesn't work and something that cannot work.
+It's what you wanted.

-MathML and its community are fundamentally not willing or able to be a positive force.
+I think MathML (this of course means: its community) is fundamentally not willing and not able to be a positive force.
 It's "MathML or die" all the way.
-The zombie continues.
+The zombie standard continues it shambling walk.

+## interlude

+The future will be different from what expect.
+The other day/month/year, our oldest started learning the piano.
+Of course, this means learning musical notation; it's one of the benefits, I'd say.
+But it's (inevitably) hard to motivate.

+So being a stupid internet person, I searched around for fun apps that teach the piano.
+I found apps that, shockingly, didn't really use traditional musical notation.
+Instead, they had some barebeones resemblance (I'm guessing to enable later learning) but they took things in another direction by leveraging the medium, i.e., modern mobile applications.

+These apps would listen via microphone, give immediate feedback on correctness in a range of properties (dynamically increasing tolerance for errors), They would use their infinite canvas to provide just-in-time context in large visuals to keep silly younglings focused and unconcerned about length.
+They would play along simple training material providing more complex arrangements so that even an early learner would not be facing dull pieces of repetitive notes.
+They would immediately get you to jump into contemporary pop songs, sync highlighting along the way, bringing enormous satisfaction.
+They were just generally being impressively awesome.
+None of this with traditional musical print notation.

-## reader takeaway
+## Quo vadis?

-So where does this leave us?
+So where do we go from here?

 I'm not saying you shouldn't put print equation layout on the web.
+I do it for a living; knock yourself out.

-I am saying that you should consider two things when you do:
+I am saying that you should consider two things when you do.

 ### even mildly complex print equation layout is simply a bad type of content.

-Find better ways to communicate.
+Find better ways to communicate better.
 You don't need to go all "Kill math" about it.
-But for crying out loud experiment
+But for crying out loud experiment, be creative.
+Or at the very least copy creative people.

 There are soooo many good people out there experimenting -- just check math teachers on twitter and you'll find wondersome and wonderful experimentation.

+Think about responsive arrangements of your equation layout.
+Think about animations of equation content.
+Think about mixing imagery with complex text content and only a touch of equation layout.
+Think about scrollytelling techniques.
+Think about using something else instead.
+And fail!
+Fail again!
+Fail well!
+Fail at failing until you fail to fail.

+The web is a wonderous medium.
+It's grain is fantastic to work with,  read its direction, feel it out, mess with it.

 ### if you do it, do it accessibly and that means do accessibility yourself

-If you put print equation layout on the web, be aware that you're brining inaccessible content to the web.
+If you put print equation layout on the web, be aware that you're bringing inaccessible content to the web.
+I'm happy to point anyone to WCAG 1.1.1 because every print equation layout tradition clearly separates its use from text.

 Essentially, you're putting up a structured image.
 SVG is the best mental model here: if you generate a diagram with mermaidjs, you could use some of your input to enable accessibility.
 But you probably have to do a whole lot more.

+But you don't have to.
+Speech Rule Engine provides you the best heuristics on the market and a direct way to bring your own - whether you bring a plain label (that still offers SRE's heuristics and layout information) or you write your own heuristics, it's there to build upon.

 Above all: be mindful what you want to do.
 If you want to provide TeX as non-visual presentation, do that; you are the author and it's your prerogative.
 If you want to provide more standardized descriptions, use Speech Rule Engine to generate them.
 You can provide braille-specific descriptions alongside speech-oriented.
 MathJax and SRE are the best there is for that kind of thing.
 If you can't use JS on the client, you can still do things server-side.
 If equation layout gets complex, use an ARIA tree or tree grid with a modicum of client-side JS.
 Keep an eye focusgroup.